ryeleo/Mips-FPGA/readme.md

 We will discuss the lattermost point from above as this was the most interesting compositional hurdle.

 When it came time to bring the full datapath into a single module, we began by physically portraying the complex system via sheets of scratch paper and sticky notes.
-We found this to be an effective way of determining the connections between each module.
-Furthermore, we found this to be an effective method
+We found this to be an effective way of determining good names for each module instantiation as well as the names of the connections between each instantiation.
+Furthermore, we found this to be an effective method for visualizing our overall dataflow to discover our critical path's before each module would gain stability.
+These were valuable insights if we were to attempt to recompose these modules into a pipelined or asynchronous architecture.

+For testing this fully composed module...